![]() |

 Women are more likely than men to die of stroke.
-While many people believe that stroke affects only the elderly and the overweight, anyone at any age can be at risk for stroke.
+While many people believe that stroke affects only the elderly, anyone at any age can be at risk for stroke.
 Here is what you should know about the risk factors and how to treat them.

 The good news is that the most common risk factors for stroke are ones that can be treated and controlled:

-High blood pressure is one of the most significant risk factors for stroke.
+High blood pressure is the single most important risk factor for stroke.
 There are usually no symptoms or early warning signs of high blood pressure.
 The best way to ensure that your blood pressure is normal (about 120/80 mm Hg) is to have it checked regularly.

 Studies show that cigarette smoking is an important risk factor for stroke, but the consequences of smoking are the most preventable.
 The carbon monoxide in tobacco smoke decreases the amount of oxygen in the blood.